There's A Transaction Dispute Behind Every Chargeback

-Chargebacks are an ever-present challenge for merchants, depleting their revenue and taking up time and resources as you deal with them.
+Chargebacks are an ever-present challenge for merchants, depleting their revenue and taking up time and resources as they deal with them.
 While they be a fact of life for merchants, they cannot be ignored—left untended, chargebacks can spiral out of control and get you kicked off your payment processing platform.

 Although banks sometimes initiate chargebacks, the majority of them arise from cardholders disputing transactions that they believe to be fraudulent or otherwise illegitimate.
 Chargebacks protect consumers from fraudsters, but merchants are largely left on their own to fight fraudulent disputes.
 How do transaction disputes become chargebacks, and what can merchants do to avoid them?